Minecraft Live: 2024

 Minecraft Live 2024 was held on 28 September 2024.
 Starting with this year, the mob vote was retired.
 However, a new mob and biome were discussed, the "Creaking" and "Pale Gardens" biomes, respectively.
 After, the show went on to discuss and show a new trailer of A Minecraft Movie, and announced new features for Minecraft: Bedrock Edition.
 The show discussed The Minecraft Experience: Villager Rescue, a real-life Minecraft-themed interactive experience, and featured another short from Element Animation, promoting the upcoming drop.

 2025

 March

-Minecraft Live 2025: March 2025 was held on March 22, 2025.
+Minecraft Live 2025: March 2025 was held on 22 March 2025.
 The first of two Minecraft Live events in 2025, it discussed the upcoming Spring Drop which was later released on March 25 as Spring to Life, which included new variants of existing mobs.
 It also showed some features coming in a later drop nicknamed the "Summer Drop", such as Vibrant Visuals, a built in form of shaders, and new forms of the ghast, the dried ghast, ghastling, and happy ghast.
 It also showed a preview of the upcoming A Minecraft Movie.

 September

-Minecraft Live 2025: September 2025 was held on September 27, 2025.
+Minecraft Live 2025: September 2025 was held on 27 September 2025.
 The second of two Minecraft Live events in 2025, it discussed the Copper Age and Mounts of Mayhem updates.

+2026

+March

+Minecraft Live 2026: March 2026 was broadcast on 21 March 2026.
+During the event, the release date of the Tiny Takeover update was revealed, along with the announcements of the Chaos Cubed update and Minecraft Dungeons II.
+The event also introduced the Parties multiplayer feature and revealed concept art for the Minecraft World theme park.